 - This procedure has a 98-99% success rate.

-- Dr. Reisfeld is highly experienced, performing the procedure on almost a daily basis.
+- Dr. Reisfeld is highly experienced, performing the procedure on an almost a daily basis.

-- Patients are able to leave the same day of the procedure.
+- Patients are able to go home the same day.

 - Patients are able to return to their normal daily routine within a short time.